 Typically, hyperpigmentation or brownspot treatments are not covered by insurance.

 Melasma and lentigines can be both epidermal or dermal.
-Often times treatment options will be adjusted to accommodate for depth of lesion at Dr. Shah’s office in Chicago.
+Often times treatment options will be adjusted to accommodate for depth of lesion at Dr. Shah’s office in Chicago, IL.

 Dr. Shah is a double board certified facial plastic surgeon who has written over 50 scientific articles including three landmark articles about facial anatomy revolutionizing the way plastic surgery is performed.
 Dr. Shah specializes in Hyperpigmentation and takes an analytical approach to patient recovery after the procedure.
 Based in Chicago, IL; Dr. Shah is not only recognized as one of the top plastics surgeon not only in the city of Chicago, but in the world.